 Qatar denied the allegations and refused to comply with a list of demands to restore diplomatic and trade links, leading to a stand-off that has yet to be resolved.

-In late June, King Salman ended months of speculation by replacing Prince Mohammed bin Nayef as crown prince in favour of his son.
+In late June 2017, King Salman ended months of speculation by replacing Mohammed bin Nayef as crown prince in favour of his son.

-Since then, Prince Mohammed bin Salman has sought to consolidate his power and pressed ahead with his plans for economic and social liberalisation.
+Mohammed bin Salman subsequently sought to consolidate his power and pressed ahead with his plans for economic and social liberalisation.

 An initial step was the reversal of some of the cuts to allowances, bonuses and financial benefits for civil servants and military personnel that were announced in 2016 as declining oil prices and revenues undermined the economy.

 In September, a crackdown was launched against perceived opponents of the crown prince's policies.
-More than 20 influential clerics and intellectuals were detained as the authorities targeted a group allegedly acting on behalf of "foreign parties against the security of the kingdom" - believed to be a reference to Qatar and the Muslim Brotherhood.
+More than 20 influential clerics and intellectuals were detained as the authorities targeted a group allegedly acting on behalf of "foreign parties against the security of the kingdom".

-Later that month, Prince Mohammed was given much of the credit for King Salman's announcement that a ban on women drivers would end in June 2018, despite opposition from conservatives.
+Later that month, Mohammed bin Salman was given much of the credit for King Salman's announcement that a ban on women drivers would end in June 2018, despite opposition from conservatives.

 And in October, the prince said the return of "moderate Islam" was key to his plans to modernise the kingdom as he announced the investment of $500bn in a new city and business zone, dubbed Neom.

-The next month, Prince Mohammed launched an anti-corruption drive that many analysts said removed the final obstacles to his gaining total control of the kingdom.
-Eleven princes, four ministers and several influential businessmen were among dozens of people detained.
+The next month, he launched a sweeping anti-corruption drive that many analysts said removed the final obstacles to his gaining total control of the kingdom.